-Alfred J. Santana is an independent filmmaker and photographer.
-He has made numerous award-winning documentaries, public affairs films and videos that have aired on both network and public television.
+Alfred J. Santana is an independent filmmaker and photographer with numerous award-winning documentaries, public affairs films and videos that have aired on both network and public television.
 Mr. Santana’s production company, Al Santana Productions, produces documentary, narrative and experimental work for television, the web and theatrical presentation.
 The company also produces industrial and corporate videos.
-Al is currently developing a feature narrative film titled Vigilance.
+Al is currently developing a feature narrative film titled Vigilance, a story of gentrification in his home town of Brooklyn, N.Y.

 Salty Dog Blues (2013), the latest in a string of documentaries is an award winning 52 minute documentary about retired Merchant Marines of color and their relationship to the National Maritime Union.
 In collaboration with historian and co-producer/director Denise Belén Santiago they produced this award-winning documentary that tells the story of men and women merchant mariners of color from Puerto Rico, Jamaica, Surinam, and the U.S. mainland.
 Salty Dog Blues won first prize in the documentary feature category of the 2013 Worker's Unite International Film Festival, and is an official selection of the 2014 Cine Las Americas International Film Festival.
 Salty Dog Blues is distributed by Third World Newsreel www.twn.org.

-In 2009 writer and producer Laura L. Fowler and Al collaborated on a 13 min. short narrative titled Flush.
-It is a dark comedy about the psychological effects of family loss.
+In 2009 writer/producer Laura L. Fowler and Al collaborated on a 13 min. short narrative titled Flush; a dark comedy about the psychological effects of family loss.
 The film shot in Bed-Stuy, Brooklyn, takes place in the bathroom of a brownstone, where a mother grieves over the untimely death of her sister, while her two adult children try to console her.

 Military Option (2005) a co-production of Al Santana, Rico Speight and Third World Newsreel, is a documentary short that takes a critical look at military recruiting practices within communities of color.
 Military Option screened at Brooklyn Academy of Music's BAM Rose Cinemas, The Museum of Modern Art, and at various colleges and universities.